radius-project/design-notes/resources/2024-06-support-secretstores-env.md

 - Describe new commands in the CLI or changes to existing CLI commands.
 - Describe the new or modified Go APIs for any shared components.
 -->
-Updates to the container typespec
+Updates to the container typespec to allow for secret references in environment variables.
+This replaces the existing environment variable type of `map[string]string`  to allow for a secret reference.

+**containers.tsp**
 ```diff
 @doc("Definition of a container")
 model Container {